 - A grade of U will not earn credit and will not affect a student’s GPA, though it will be used in Satisfactory Academic Progress calculations at the end of the term

-- Students will have the option of switching to this S/U grading basis until June 8th, which is after the Spring 2020 semester has ended and most grades have been submitted.
+- Students will have the option of switching to this S/U grading basis until December 23rd, which is well after the Fall 2020 semester has ended and most grades have been submitted.
 We suggest that students consult with their academic advisor(s) and/or instructor(s) before making this change, as it cannot be reversed.

 - If you changed a course to the new enhanced S/U grading system, then earned a U, you are still able to change that U to a W per the late drop.
 A good reason to do this is for financial aid.
 As of now, the U grade will count as an attempt and affect financial aid, while the W will not count towards the 16 credits and not affect their FA.
 A W also looks better than a U for graduate and professional school applications.